 2) Misapplying the Principles of Statutory Interpretation

 The crux of the appeal was the interpretation of the phrase “admitted free” in s.121.
 The lower court found that the framers understood the difference between the word “free” and the narrower term “free from duty,” and intentionally opted for the former.
 The Supreme Court conceded that the framers chose to incorporate the term “free” following the objections of those who wanted a term more expansive than “tariffs” or “customs duties.”
 But, in the same breath, the Court said that it was unclear why the framers chose this broader and “arguably ambiguous” phrase (see para.
 64).
 As Professor Leonid Sirota argues in his scathing rebuke of the decision, the Supreme Court is no stranger to making inferences based on the framers’ choice to incorporate one version of a provision over another.
-And yet, the Court in Comeau ignores what is in plain sight: the s.121 was not intended to be restricted to tariffs and so-called “tariff-like” measures.
+And yet, the Court in Comeau ignores what is in plain sight: that s.121 was not intended to be restricted to tariffs and so-called “tariff-like” measures.

 What is more, even if the term “free” could legitimately be characterized as ambiguous, this should not be the end of the textual analysis.
 Courts deal with seemingly-ambiguous words and phrases all the time.
 The lack of absolute clarity in the law is precisely what drives so much litigation, and the courts must be counted on to examine the text rigorously and exhaustively to ascertain its correct meaning.
 But in Comeau, the Court devoted just a single paragraph to the text of s.121, and relatively little attention to the historical context.
 With respect, this is nothing short of judicial abdication.